thewatermethod/thewatermethod.com/posts/dead-black-planet-origins.md

 ---
-title: Jet Black Planet | An Introduction & Some Player Origins
+title: Dead Black Planet | An Introduction & Some Player Origins
 description: A new origin for the Black Sword Hack
 date: 2023-05-08
 tags:
-  - Jet Black Planet
+  - Dead Black Planet
 ---

 Received my copy of the [Black Sword Hack](https://www.themerrymushmen.com/product/black-sword-hack-ultimate-chaos-edition/) a few weeks ago and it really resonated with me.
 Typically (for the publisher) high production values and a mix of influences that line up really well with my own.
 I've had an idea for a setting inspired by a bit of worldbuilding from China Mieville's [The Scar](https://bookshop.org/p/books/the-scar-china-mieville/14614161?ean=9780345444387) and the Electric Wizard classic _Funeralopolis_.